Breast Implant Removal & Downsizing

 Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)

-There have been several media reports regarding breast implants and the risk of developing BIA-ALCL.
-On July 25th Allergan issued a recall of its textured breast implants and tissue expanders at the request of the FDA.
-This recall applies to both saline and silicone breast implants as well as tissue expanders.
-With this recall, all hospitals, surgery centers and doctor’s offices were requested to send the devices in question back to Allergan.
-This recall does not apply to devices manufactured by Mentor or Sientra.
-It is important to note that the FDA is not currently recommending the removal of textured devices from patients without symptoms.
+There has been significant media coverage regarding the risk of BIA-ALCL in patients with breast implants.
+In 2019, Allergan issued a recall of its textured breast implants and tissue expanders at the request of the FDA.
+This recall affects both saline and silicone breast implants, as well as tissue expanders.
+All hospitals, surgery centers, and doctor’s offices were asked to return the recalled devices to Allergan.
+It is important to note that this recall does not apply to devices manufactured by Mentor or Sientra.
+The FDA currently does not recommend the removal of textured devices from patients who do not exhibit symptoms.
+However, if you have concerns about your breast implants or are experiencing symptoms, we encourage you to schedule a consultation to discuss your options.
+Dr. West and our team at Finesse Plastic Surgery are here to provide expert guidance and support throughout your treatment journey.

 What is BIA-ALCL?